-- 2. The method is in control but can be regarded as out of statistical control if all the control values are within the warning limits (maximum one out of the last three between warning and action limit) and if: - seven control values in consecutive order gradually increase or decrease (7) - 10 out of 11 consecutive control values are lying on the same side of the central line (7)
+2. The method is in control but can be regarded as out of statistical control if all the control values are within the warning limits (maximum one out of the last three between warning and action limit) and if:

+- 3. seven control values in consecutive order gradually increase or decrease (7); - 4.
+10 out of 11 consecutive control values are lying on the same side of the central line (7).

-In this case the analyst can report the analytical results but a problem may be developing.
-Important trends should be discovered as early as possible in order to avoid serious problems in the future.
-Examples of important trends are when the majority of the control values lie far away from the central line though still within the warning limits.
-In other words, each laboratory has to decide in the quality manual how to treat these trends.
+In this case the analyst can report the analytical results, but a problem may be developing.
+Important trends should be discovered as early as possible to avoid serious problems in the future.
+Examples of important trends are when most of the control values lie far away from the central line though still within the warning limits.
+In other words, each laboratory must document how to treat these trends.